 Please note that the writer and medical reviewer of this article have not tried these products and do not endorse or reject them.
-All information is purely research-based and correct at the time of publishing.
+All information presented is purely research-based and correct at the time of publication.

-Everlywell states that only those aged 45 years and older are eligible for this screening.
-A board certified doctor in the person’s state will review all test results, which takes a few days to receive.
+Everlywell states that only those ages 45 years and older are eligible for this screening.
+A board certified doctor in the person’s state will review all test results, which take a few days to receive.

 LetsGetChecked offers results in 2–5 days.
 Nurses are available to discuss positive test results with the individual, and a person’s doctor can also download the results.